Rent Control Definition and Laws

 Rent control laws set limits on how much landlords may charge for rent.
 Rent control is intended to keep rental rates affordable in rental markets with high market prices.
 Rent control laws generally specify:

-There are no federal rent control laws as the U.S. Supreme Court ruled that rent regulation is a state matter.
-Most states have deregulated rent control laws.
+There are no federal rental price control laws, as the U.S. Supreme Court ruled that rent regulation is a state matter.
+Most states have deregulated statewide rent control laws.
 Only a select number of cities and communities in a handful of states still enforce it.

 Only California and Oregon have statewide rent control.
 Other states with county and city rent control laws include Maine, Maryland, Minnesota, New Jersey, New York, and Washington D.C.
-Some of the largest cities in the U.S. with rent control laws include New York City, Los Angeles, San Francisco and Washington, D.C.
-While there may be state rent control laws, rent control rules and regulation vary by city and county.
+Some of the largest cities with rent control laws include New York City, Los Angeles, San Francisco, Oakland, and Washington, D.C.
+While there may be state rent control laws, rent control rules and regulations vary by city and county.

 New York’s Office of Rent Administration regulates rent control for every county with qualifying residencies.
 New York’s rent control ordinances are among the oldest in the country and date back to World War II.
-Generally, buildings constructed before 1947 and tenants or lawful successors who've continually resided in their homes since before July 1971 have rent control.
+Generally, buildings constructed before 1947 and tenants or lawful successors who have resided in their homes since before July 1971 have rent control.

 Rent control ordinances only apply to select neighborhoods in:

-Washington D.C.'s Rental Housing Act of 1985 and the Rental Accommodations Division regulates rent control for all properties in the district.
-The only properties that are exempt from rent control are those that:
+The District of Columbia’s Rental Housing Act of 1985 and the Rental Accommodations Division regulate rent control for all properties in the district.
+Some properties are exempt from rent control, including properties that:

 New Jersey has no state laws that regulate rent control.
-However, under its Newly Constructed Multiple Dwellings Law, newly constructed multi-home buildings in municipalities that have rent control ordinances are exempt from rent control until 30 years have passed at most.
+However, under its Newly Constructed Multiple Dwellings Law, new construction multi-home buildings in municipalities with rent control ordinances are exempt from rent control until 30 years (at most) have passed.

-New Jersey has more than 100 municipalities that enforce their own rent control ordinances.
-Among them are:
+New Jersey has more than 100 municipalities that enforce their own rent control ordinances, including:

 Maryland has no state rent control laws or a rent control regulating body.
 Takoma Park is the only city in Maryland that still enforces rent regulation—and only in the form of rent stabilization.
 Takoma Park’s rent stabilization ordinance is similar to rent control except that it doesn’t provide special eviction restrictions nor conditions for when a property loses its rent stabilization status.

-Generally, rent stabilization applies to all rental properties in Takoma Park except for those in which the owner occupies a unit as their primary residence.
-Every year in late spring, the city publishes an annual rent stabilization allowance.
-The allowance sets a maximum rent rate that may be charged based on the annual increase of the Washington/Baltimore region’s Consumer Price Index.
+Generally, rent stabilization applies to all rental properties in Takoma Park except for those in which the property owner occupies a unit as their primary residence.
+The city publishes an annual rent stabilization allowance every year in late spring.
+The allowance sets a maximum rent rate that may be charged based on the yearly increase of the Washington/Baltimore region’s Consumer Price Index.

 Rent control laws can be tricky to work around.
-Make a mistake and your rental property can become decontrolled or you could face eviction.
-Whether you’re moving into a rent controlled apartment or you have a rent control dispute with your landlord, consult with an experienced landlord-tenant lawyer to protect your rights and interests.
+You could unknowingly make your rental property decontrolled or face legal eviction.
+Whether you’re moving into a rent-controlled apartment or have a rent control dispute with your landlord, consult with an experienced landlord-tenant lawyer to protect your rights and interests.